 230 South Fir

-Gallery 81435 presents “Open This Side,” a contemporary art exhibit by New York-based artist Ryan Cronin.
+Gallery 81435 presents the closing reception for “Open This Side,” a contemporary art exhibit by New York-based artist Ryan Cronin.
+Ryan Cronin will be present for a meet-and-greet, and will also be selling merchandise featuring his artwork.
 For over two decades, Cronin has been using Rust-Oleum paint to create his own unique iconography.
 His work has been described as Pop that teeters between Abstract and Representational.
 It is a mashup of high and low culture, driven by a deep sense of color and placement.
 It's large-scale, bold, and marked by his signature gloss finish.
 It is accessible and emotional, with a playful edge.

 123 East Colorado